hackingthemarkets/supertrend-crypto-bot/README.md

 - Run `pip3 install -r requirements.txt` from the project root to install the required packages
 - Run `python3 bot.py` to start MSCB

+## TODO

+- Parametrize the stategy to execute for each market

 ## Special Note
 Special Thanks to Part Time Lary from sharing his knowledge.
 Don't hesistate to support him.